erajasekar/cs-workshop/PITCHME.md

 @title[About Audience]

-What are you curious to know about computers?
+What are you curious to know about computer science?

 Note: I encourage you to ask question whenever you have.
 Please don't hesitage.